-2018 Printing
+2021 Printing

 Real estate brokers are licensed professionals trained to help consumers buy, sell, or lease real property.
+They often perform their duties through affiliated licensees who are commonly referred to as real estate agents.
+Except where the context might indicate otherwise, in this brochure the term "broker" shall include broker's affiliated licensees.
 The business relationship between real estate brokers and consumers can take many forms, each of which is called a brokerage relationship.
 This brochure describes the types of brokerage relationships most commonly offered by real estate brokers.
 Hopefully, the brochure will make it easier for consumers to make informed choices on how best to work with a real estate broker.
 It should be noted that real estate brokers are not required to offer all of the brokerage relationships described in this brochure.
 Instead, each real estate broker is free to decide which of these relationships he or she will offer.

 Real Estate Brokerage Generally.
 As a general rule, only licensed real estate brokers can be paid a fee to help consumers buy, sell, or lease property.
 Many brokers have licensed real estate salespersons, commonly known as real estate agents, who act on behalf of the broker in helping consumers buy, sell, or lease property.
 While real estate agents can be employees of the real estate broker, most act as independent contractors.
 Real estate brokers often incorporate or set themselves up as limited liability companies or partnerships.
-All brokerage firms, however, are required to have a responsible or a qualifying broker.
+All brokerage firms, however, are required to have a qualifying broker.
 In the majority of real estate transactions, the consumer interacts only with his or her real estate agent and not the real estate broker.
 The real estate broker in those instances works behind the scenes to solve problems and support, supervise and assist his or her agents.

 Clients vs. Customer.
 Customer in Brokerage Relationships.
-All brokerage relationships fall into one of two broad categories: (a) broker-client relationships; and (b) relationships. broker-customer In а broker-client relationship, the real estate broker is representing the client and is acting as his or her legal agent in buying, selling, or leasing property.
+All brokerage relationships fall into one of two broad categories: (a) broker-client relationships; and (b) broker-customer relationships.
+In a broker-client relationship, the real estate broker is representing the client and is acting as his or her legal agent in buying, selling, or leasing property.
 In Georgia, a broker-client relationship can only be formed by the parties entering into a written agreement.
 The agreement must explain, among other things, how the broker will be paid, the duty of the broker to keep client confidences, and the types of client or agency relationships offered by the broker.